 The RSA online, with the course code SITHFAB002 Provide Responsible Service of Alcohol, is available through Registered Training Organisations (also known as RTOs) that are located throughout the country.
 These RTOs deliver the course training through a variety of means, such as face-to-face classes, online training, and a blend of both methods.

-These pieces of training have a completion window during which the course student should finish the course tasks.
+These RSA training courses have a completion window during which the course student should finish the course-related tasks.
 Once these tasks are completed, the student can then complete the assessments.
 If they pass their assessments, the RTO will then issue the student their statement of attainment (generally within the same business day – depending on each RTOs policies).

 The SITHFAB002 Provide Responsible Service of Alcohol course, in line with the Australian Government Department of Education & Training’s current course packages, has seven standardised tasks for students to complete to qualify for certification assessment.
 For these documentations, specific skills need to be harnessed for the ideal assessment outcomes.

 Communication Skills are Essential

 One of these skills is oral communication.
 When working as a server for venues licensed to handle, sell, or otherwise serve alcohol, effective verbal communication can be the deciding factor between an irate patron escalating their behaviour to physical aggression, or calming down and accepting the server’s refusal of service professionally.